TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/CustomBackendPreview.rst

     plugin you want to target is selected as plugin type.

 ..  note::
-    The recommended location is in the :php:`ctrl` array in your extension's :file:`Configuration/TCA/$table.php` or
+    The :ref:`recommended location <extension-configuration-tca>` is in the :php:`ctrl` array in your extension's :file:`Configuration/TCA/$table.php`
-    :file:`Configuration/TCA/Overrides/$table.php` file.
+    or :file:`Configuration/TCA/Overrides/$table.php` file.
 The former is used when your extension is the one that creates the table, the latter is used when you need to override TCA properties of tables added by the Core or other extensions.